-Get Lost - Punta Gorda Lighthouse is a 6.4 mile out and back trail located near Petrolia, CA. The trail is rated as moderate and primarily used for hiking.
+Punta Gorda Lighthouse Via Lost Cost Trail is a 5.5 mile out and back trail located near Petrolia, CA that offers scenic views.
+The trail is rated as moderate and primarily used for hiking.

 It was such an amazing hike!
 Beautiful views along the entire hike.
 The lighthouse is beautiful and we saw seals sunbathing right in front of it.
 We came back with a ton of ticks so just be careful if you go in the spring.